British Airways 747 First Class London to San Francisco Review

 Amenity Kit

-The amenity kit on this British Airways 747 First Class was a very attractive design by Liberty London, exclusively for BA.
-There were two variations; male in a black pattern and a female one in a striking blue and white design.
+The amenity kit on this British Airways 747 first class flight came in a rather lovely Liberty London design, made exclusively for BA.
+There were two versions: a men’s kit in a black pattern, and a women’s kit in a striking blue and white design.

-Inside was a whole host of niceties to keep feeling comfortable and fresh throughout the flight.
-The cosmetics products were the Refinery men’s brand from Aromatherapy Associates London and included lip balm, deodorant stick, moisturiser and shaving gel.
-The kit also contained flight socks, an eye mask, a razor, a toothbrush and toothpaste, a folding hairbrush, and a BA First pen.
+Inside, BA packed in plenty to keep you comfortable and vaguely human throughout the flight.
+Included toiletries came from the Refinery men’s range by Aromatherapy Associates London, with lip balm, a deodorant stick, moisturiser and shaving gel.
+The kit also included flight socks, an eye mask, a razor, a toothbrush and toothpaste, a folding hairbrush and a BA First pen.

 Overall, we thought it a very stylish amenity kit and found its contents were very practical.